-We briefly emphasize two points which sound noteworthy to us.
-On the one hand the core of the algorithm makes use of basic solutions to the word and conjugacy problem in groups of orientable 3-manifolds, themselves reducing to basic solutions, built from biautomatic group theory, in groups of the basic pieces, Seifert fiber spaces and finite volume hyperbolic manifolds, and requires no naive enumerating algorithm.
-So one may expect to construct an efficient algorithm, provided that efficient process solving Dehn problems in groups of the basic pieces were known.
-On the other hand our general strategy to reduce the problem to similar problems in the orientation cover may help solving the conjugacy problem of a group $G$ containing an index 2 subgroup $H$ with solvable conjugacy problem.
-One of our key ingredients here is that centralizers in $G$ of non trivial elements of $H$ are fair enough: they can be computed and have solvable Dehn problems.
-The general translation which would ensure a solution in an abstract group $G$ containing an index 2 subgroup $H$ would become that (i) one can decide whether two arbitrary elements of order 2 are conjugate in $G$, and (ii) for any $g\in G\setminus H$, of order $\not=2$, $Z_G(g^2)$ can be computed and has a solvable conjugacy problem.
+We briefly emphasize two points that sound noteworthy to us.
+On the one hand the core of the algorithm makes use of basic solutions to the word and conjugacy problems in groups of orientable 3-manifolds, themselves reducing to basic solutions, built from biautomatic group theory, in groups of the basic pieces, Seifert fiber spaces and finite volume hyperbolic manifolds, and does not require any naive enumerative algorithm.
+Therefore, one may expect to deduce an efficient algorithm.
+On the other hand our general strategy that reduces the problem to the orientation covering space may sometimes succeed in resolving the conjugacy problem in a group $G$ containing an index 2 subgroup $H$ with solvable conjugacy problem; see Theorem F.